David Aceituno: Academic career

-In April 2021, Dr. Aceituno, together with Pablo Rubio Apiolaza, edited the volume Chile 1984–1994: Encrucijadas in the Transition from Dictatorship to Democracy, published by the Ediciones Universitarias de Valparaíso (PUCV).
+In April 2021, together with Pablo Rubio Apiolaza, he edited the volume Chile 1984–1994: Encrucijadas en la transición de la dictadura a la democracia, published by Ediciones Universitarias de Valparaíso.
+The book was included in the Book Acquisition Catalogue of Chile's Ministry of Cultures, Arts and Heritage.

-In 2023, he was interviewed by international media such as France 24, where he analyzed the evolution of Chile's historical memory in the context of the fiftieth anniversary of the 1973 coup d’état.
+In 2023, he was interviewed by the international news network France 24, where he discussed the development of historical memory in Chile on the occasion of the fiftieth anniversary of the 1973 coup d'état.